Battery & Hazardous Materials

 14.1 Report safety incidents to support@geig.co.uk with photos, symptoms, and purchase details.

-14.3 We escalate material safety incidents to regulators and manufacturers where required.
+14.3 Material safety incidents are escalated to regulators and manufacturers where required.

 15.0 Training & Supplier Controls

-15.1 Staff who handle batteries receive dangerous-goods awareness appropriate to their role.
+15.1 Staff handling batteries receive dangerous-goods awareness appropriate to their role.

-15.2 Suppliers must provide UN38.3 evidence, SDS/MSDS, conformity documentation, and 90-day PCN for changes (see Supplier Code of Conduct v1.1).
+15.2 Suppliers must provide UN 38.3 evidence, SDS/MSDS, conformity documentation, and ≥ 90-day Product Change Notifications (see Supplier Code of Conduct v1.1).

-15.3 We may conduct document reviews, spot audits, and unannounced inspections to verify compliance.
+15.3 Document reviews, spot audits, and unannounced inspections may be conducted to verify compliance.

 16.0 Consumer Guidance (Summary)

-16.1 Keep devices ventilated and off soft furnishings during charge.
+16.1 Keep devices ventilated and off soft furnishings while charging.

 16.2 Stop use and contact us if swelling, odour, leakage, overheating, or abnormal noise occurs.